wclenhardt/cheerkf/docs/01-what-stuff.md

 # What Stuff?

-This chapter is intended to present a simple list of relevant stuff for CHEER team members.
-The stuff are resources, objects, content groupings that the project team has identified as helpful to keep track of.
+This section is intended to present an overview list of relevant "knowledge objects", the stuff of CHEER work.
+The stuff are resources, objects, content groupings that the project team has identified as important to keep track.

 ## Why keep a list?